tikhomirov/vim-glsl/README.md

-# vim-spsl
+# vim-cheddar

-Vim syntax highlighting for Spectra Shading Language
+Vim syntax highlighting for the Cheddar shading language.

 This is a fork of [vim-glsl](https://github.com/tikhomirov/vim-glsl).